thankachitra/DevOps_Projects/README.md

-# This repository contains collection of dev ops projects which uses various technologies like AWS services , Terraform, Ansible, Jenkins , Kubernetes etc.as
+# This repository contains collection of dev ops projects which uses various technologies like AWS services , Terraform, Ansible, Jenkins , Kubernetes etc